koolquark/nkmedia/doc/api_commands.md

 Some session types allow to modify the session characteristics in real time.

 The `session_id` field is mandatory.
 See each specific plugin documentation to learn about how to use it and supported options.
+The field `type` is mandatory to set the _type_ of update.

 **Sample**